 In India approximately 77 million people suffer from this health condition, most of them in the urban area, making it the country with the largest number of diabetics in the world.

 Different types of Diabetes:

-• Types 1 Diabetes, an autoimmune disease, where the cells of the pancreas are destroyed, resulting in decreased or no production of insulin.
+Types 1 Diabetes, an autoimmune disease, where the cells of the pancreas are destroyed, resulting in decreased or no production of insulin.
 People diagnosed with Type 1 diabetes must control their blood glucose by taking insulin injection.
 This is also one of the most common types of diabetes in people under age 30 but could happen with any age.

 Type 2 Diabetes Mellitus is more common in our country.
 The risk factors include obesity, a sedentary lifestyle, family history, age, high blood pressure or cholesterol and to some extent, race.

 Diabetes symptoms are related to the high blood and in turn urine sugar levels.
 These include: